liteDB/liteDB/README.md

-# SQLean: all the missing SQLite functions
+# LiteDB: all the missing SQLite functions (friendly fork from nalgeon/sqlean)

 SQLite has very few functions compared to other DBMS.
 SQLite authors see this as a feature rather than a bug, because SQLite has extension mechanism in place.